short-d/short/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via [Slack channel](https://short-d.com/r/slack) with the owner of this repository before making a change.
+Everyone is welcome to join our community!
+When contributing to this repository, please first discuss the change you wish to make via [Slack channel](https://short-d.com/r/slack) with the core team before making a change.

-Please open a draft pull request when you are working on an issue so that the owner knows it is in progress.
-The owner may take over or reassign the issue if no body replies after 10 days assigned to you.
+You can contribute to the project at your own pace & schedule.
+Please open a draft pull request after you started working on an issue so that everyone knows it's in progress.
+Please let the the core team know if you become too busy with life or lost interests in the project so that we can reassign the issue to other developers interested in making progress.

+## Joining the Core Team
+If you are dedicated to the project and want to have more impacts, you should consider joining the core team!
-Please post your weekly contributions on our Slack every Friday during your convenient hours.
+Please post your weekly contributions on our Slack every Sunday during your convenient hours.
 All of the followings counts as contributions:

 - Exploring the codebase
 - Learnings new tools, infrastructures, libraries, algorithms, designs, or concepts